dotnet/docs/docs/standard/async-in-depth.md

 Throughout this entire process, a key takeaway is that **no thread is dedicated to running the task**.
 Although work is executed in some context (that is, the OS does have to pass data to a device driver and respond to an interrupt), there is no thread dedicated to *waiting* for data from the request to come back.
 This allows the system to handle a much larger volume of work rather than waiting for some I/O call to finish.

-Although that may seem like a lot of work to be done, when measured in terms of wall clock time, it’s minuscule compared to the time it takes to do the actual I/O work.
+Although that may seem like a lot of work to be done, when measured in terms of wall clock time, it's minuscule compared to the time it takes to do the actual I/O work.
 Although not at all precise, a potential timeline for such a call would look like this:

 0-1————————————————————————————————————————————————–2-3